schnatte/Pool-intros/README.md

 ![Relais1](https://github.com/schnatte/PoolControl/blob/master/Pictures/IMG_4106.jpg)
 ![Relais2](https://github.com/schnatte/PoolControl/blob/master/Pictures/IMG_4105.jpg)

-### Possible implementation to have a HW Switch for the PUMP function - not impleöented so far.
+### Possible implementation to have a HW Switch for the PUMP function - not implemented so far.
-The switch shall have the availability to switch between OFF/ALWAYS ON/uC functionality
+The switch shall have the availability to switch between OFF/ALWAYS ON/uC functionality.
+In case of trouble with the uC functionality a manual mode can be choosen.

 uC    5V
 |     |